Jänschwalde CCS

 Facts:

-Vattenfall is developing a demonstration CCS project to test and develop oxyfuel and post-combustion capture technologies at an existing brown coal-fired power plant at Jänschwalde, Brandenburg, in Germany.
+Vattenfall had been developing the demo to test and develop oxyfuel and post-combustion capture technologies at an existing brown coal-fired power plant at Jänschwalde, Brandenburg, in Germany.
+The company released the project's FEED studies, which had been supported by the European Energy Programme for Recovery (EEPR), in August 2012.
+Access them here.

-The capture plant will be retrofitted to one of six 500MW generating units, which has two boilers - one will be equipped with oxyfuel technology, the other with post-combustion technology based on a chilled ammonia process.
-The demonstration plant will produce 300 MW and will capture up to 1.7 million tonnes per year of CO2.
+The capture plant would have been retrofitted to one of six 500MW generating units, which has two boilers - one equipped with oxyfuel technology, the other with post-combustion technology based on a chilled ammonia process.
+The demonstration plant would have produced 300 MW and captured up to 1.7 million tonnes per year of CO2.

-Vattenfall is cooperating with Gaz de France Production and Exploration to test a technology for storing the captured CO2 in a depleted natural gas field in the Altmark.
-Initially, the captured gas will be transported by truck and, later, by pipeline.
+Vattenfall was cooperating with Gaz de France Production and Exploration to test a technology for storing the captured CO2 in a depleted natural gas field in the Altmark.
+However, in December 2011, Vattenfall also cancelled plans to explore possible storage facilities in Eastern Germany.

 Financing